danipedro2006/Genetic-algorithms/README.md

 ## Status
-* Project is under development.
+* Project is no longer maintained.

 ## Contact
 Created by @Danisoft Arad 2021(https://danipedro2006.github.io/) - feel free to contact me!